gar821/gar821/README.md

 ## Hi there 👋

 Hello!
-My name is Joshua, and I am a student who enjoys to learn web dev and experiment with projects
+My name is Joshua, and I am a student who enjoys to learn, and  i like to experiment with projects

 Here is my [Personal repo](https://github.com/gar821/gar821.github.io)